buzzfeed/design/product-design-roles.md

 *Staff Product Designer*
 Demonstrates, articulates and **teaches others** understanding of information architecture, multi-step and cross-platform flows.
 Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and product overlaps in their own and others' work.
 Points out connections and potential collisions between different products, features and platforms.

+*Principal Product Designer*
+Demonstrates **a high skill level** of and articulates and teaches others about information architecture, multi-step and cross-platform flows. **Creates work that raises our bar for quality of UX design.** Consistently considers the holistic user experience, potential states (errors, successes, dead-ends) and product overlaps in their own and others' work. **Proactively identifies** connections and potential collisions, **influencing how those different products, features and platforms work together.**

 ### Patterns

 *Associate Product Designer*
-Follows existing visual and UX patterns established on BuzzFeed to ensure a consistent, intuitive experience.
+Follows existing visual and UX patterns established across our brands to ensure a consistent, intuitive experience.

 *Product Designer*
 **Balances** existing visual and UX patterns **with platform-specific patterns** to ensure a consistent, intuitive experience. **Identifies and flags instances where existing patterns break down in their own work and diverges responsibly.**